project-chip/connectedhomeip/examples/chef/NEW_CHEF_DEVICES.md

 # CHEF devices

-Device definitions reside in `examples/chef/devices` as zap and .matter files.
+Device definitions reside in `examples/chef/devices` as .zap and .matter files.

 Generally you need to follow these steps to use a new device: